cunnie/writings/NaNoWriMo.md

 It was curious: Sales and Marketing tended to spend proportionally much larger amounts on flights, meals, entertainment, conferences, than the engineers and scientists, who spent at times unbelievably little.
 But the scientists and engineers would kill you on the capital expenditures.
 Engineering was expensive.
 Salaries were much of it, but capital expenditures was a close second.

+She thought of the head of Global Sales.
+He always travelled business class.
+He was a large man, and business class made a big difference.

+She smiled.
+She couldn't help but like John.
+Heck, that's one of the reasons he was so effective in Sales.
+He could say the most outrageous things and, with a wink and a smile, get away with it.

+She frequently travelled with John when they called upon their enterprise customers.
+Sometimes she'd fly in business class with John, but other times she sat back in coach.

+He didn't like that, when she sat back in coach.
+He didn't like that, but not enough to change his ticket, so she used that time to work on other things, sometimes personnel issues, sometimes financial.

+He was a warm person, and she was reserved.
+He was drawn to that, the reservation.
+She was never quite within his grasp, and it made him try harder to make her like him.

+It wasn't sexual, her relationship, not sexual at all.
+There was one time, too late, she had been tired, and besides nothing had happened.
+Nothing at all.

+Their relationship wasnm't sexual, but he yearned for something from her.
+Was it the unconditional love of a mother?
+Was it acknowledgement of his success.

+She wasn't stingy with her praise, but she wasn't over-the-top, either.